CSG-Bantang/neuronalCA/README.md

 ## References:

-1. Hodgkin, Alan L., and Andrew F. Huxley.
+1. <a name="1"></a> Hodgkin, Alan L., and Andrew F. Huxley.
 "A quantitative description of membrane current and its application to conduction and excitation in nerve."
-The Journal of physiology 117.4 (1952): 500.  ^a3671c
+The Journal of physiology 117.4 (1952): 500.
-2.

 <a id="1">[1]</a> Hodgkin, Alan L., and Andrew F. Huxley.
 "A quantitative description of membrane current and its application to conduction and excitation in nerve."
 The Journal of physiology 117.4 (1952): 500. <br>
 <a id="2">[2]</a> Escosio, Rey Audie S., and Johnrob Y. Bantang.
 "Frequency response analysis of a Hodgkin-Huxley neuron in a generalized current density stimulus."
 Proceedings of the Samahang Pisika ng Pilipinas (2016). <br>
 <a id="3">[3]</a> Pang, James Christopher S., Christopher P. Monterola, and Johnrob Y. Bantang.
 "Noise-induced synchronization in a lattice Hodgkin–Huxley neural network."
 Physica A: Statistical Mechanics and its Applications 393 (2014): 638-645. <br>